 There are some circumstances in which this protection is not available.
 For example if you've acted fraudulently or have deliberately or with gross negligence failed to take reasonable steps to keep your security information safe.

 The information on our website is split into two types of area: 'freely accessible' areas and 'secure' areas.
 We don't mind who visits the freely accessible areas and we don't check on who does.
 None of your personal information is kept there, just general information about our products and services that anyone can have access to.

 The secure zone is where we keep personal information, which is why you have to enter a personal password and security number before we can give you access.
-For example, you'll use the secure areas of our site when you access your cahoot accounts online or apply online for an account.
+For example, you'll use the secure areas of our site when you access your cahoot accounts online.

 You can identify secure areas by looking at the address in the top of your browser.
 A secure area's web address will begin https:// rather than the usual http:// and you can also tell this by the padlock symbol in the bottom right hand corner of your web browser.